-Graduate Advisors: Latkova, Roberts, Rosegard, Tierney, Wilson, Yoshino
+Graduate Advisors: Latkova, Roberts, Rosegard, Tierney, Viren, Wilson, Yoshino

 The mission of the Master of Science in Recreation, Parks, and Tourism (RPT) program is to serve as a catalyst for the development of emerging entrepreneurial leaders who will be change agents and advance the recreation, parks, and tourism profession and society.

-The M.S. in Recreation, Parks, and Tourism program prepares students to be employed in supervisory and managerial positions in areas of community recreation and nonprofit leisure services, commercial and private enterprises, and in parks and natural resources management agencies.
+The MS in RPT prepares students to be employed in supervisory and managerial positions in areas of community recreation and nonprofit leisure services, commercial and private enterprises, and in parks and natural resources management agencies.
 The degree also offers the underpinning for students who wish to pursue a doctorate at other institutions for advanced research, consulting, and teaching positions.
 The department offers a foundation of quality education, service, and research that bridges the gaps between theory and practice, knowledge and experience, and critical and creative thinking.

-SF State’s RPT M.S. program is part of a collaboration with California State University, Chico, and California State University, Sacramento.
+SF State’s MS in RPT is part of a collaboration with California State University, Chico, and California State University, Sacramento.
 This collaboration provides opportunities to network with other students with similar professional interests.
 It also gives students access to three times as many faculty for teaching, research, and professional networking.

 SF State students are provided a strong base of resources and experience at their home campus.
 Each student will be assigned a home campus faculty member to serve as a mentor and academic advisor.
 The advisor will guide students through their culminating graduate experience; an applied research project or thesis.

-Visit the recreation, parks, and tourism student graduate program website at recdept.sfsu.edu/graduate for more information.
+Visit the Recreation, Parks, and Tourism student graduate program website at rpt.sfsu.edu/graduate for more information.

 Applying For Admission to the Recreation, Parks, and Tourism Graduate Program

 A limited number of highly qualified applicants are accepted for the fall semester of each year.
-All applicants are required to either have an undergraduate degree in recreation, parks, tourism, or a closely related degree; or at least one year of full-time professional work experience in the profession.
+All applicants are required to either have an undergraduate degree in recreation, parks, tourism, or a closely related degree; or at least the equivalent of one year of paid or volunteer, full-time professional work experience in recreation, parks, and/or tourism.
 Applicants who otherwise qualify but lack a related degree and/or need supplemental background information will be given additional readings and assignments due by the end of their first fall semester.

 The graduate admission application to San Francisco State University is a two-part process.
 You must submit Part One and Part Two of your graduate admission application simultaneously by the deadline to be considered for admission.